Korth-Spirit/Disc-Jockey/README.md

 # Disc Jockey

-## Introduction

 This is an example program that users the Spirit of Korth's Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
-This project or its contributors are not affiliated with Active Worlds.
 This program was inspired by the [Disc Jockey](http://wiki.activeworlds.com/index.php?title=SDK_Sample_Program_2) written in C using the original Active Worlds SDK.

-The Active Worlds SDK is provided in aw64.dll.
-By using the active worlds SDK, you are agreeing to the terms of the [Active Worlds SDK License Agreement](https://www.activeworlds.com/sdk/download.htm).
+This project and/or its contributors are not affiliated with Active Worlds.

 ## Usage